United States Cyber Command: Concerns

 In 2013, USCYBERCOM held a classified exercise in which reserve officers (with extensive experience in their civilian cyber-security work) easily defeated active duty cyber warriors.
-In 2015 Eric Rosenbach, the principal cyber adviser to Defense Secretary Ash Carter, said DoD was looking at alternatives to staffing with just active-duty military.
+In 2015 Eric Rosenbach, the principal cyber adviser to SECDEF Ash Carter, said DoD was looking at alternatives to staffing with just active-duty military.
 Beginning that year, USCYBERCOM added 133 teams (staffing out at 6,000 people), with the intent that at least 15% of the personnel would be reserve cyber operations airmen.
-These new teams had achieved "initial operating capability" (IOC) as of 21 October 2016.
+These new teams had achieved IOC as of 21 October 2016.
 Officials noted that IOC is not the same as combat readiness, but is the first step in that direction.

 President Barack Obama's Commission on Enhancing National Cybersecurity was formed to develop a plan for protecting cyberspace.
 The commission released a report in December 2016.
 The report made 16 major recommendations regarding the intertwining roles of the military, government administration and the private sector in providing cyber security.

-President Trump indicated that he wanted a full review of Cyber Command during his bid for presidency.
-During his presidency, the Trump administration made Cyber Command a unified combatant command, and took other measures attempting to deter cyber attacks.
+President Trump indicated that he wanted a full review of USCYBERCOM during his bid for presidency.
+During his presidency, the Trump administration made USCYBERCOM a unified combatant command, and took other measures attempting to deter cyber attacks.
 However, the FBI reported that they logged a record number of complaints and economic losses in 2019, as cybercrime continued to grow.

 International effects and reactions

-The creation of U.S. Cyber Command appears to have motivated other countries in this arena.
+The creation of USCYBERCOM appears to have motivated other countries in this arena.
 In December 2009, South Korea announced the creation of a cyber warfare command.
 Reportedly, this was in response to North Korea's creation of a cyber warfare unit.
 In addition, the British GCHQ has begun preparing a cyber force.
 Furthermore, a shift in military interest in cyber warfare has motivated the creation of the first U.S. Cyber Warfare Intelligence Center.
 In 2010, China introduced a department dedicated to defensive cyber war and information security in response to the creation of USCYBERCOM.

 Operations

-In June 2019, Russia has conceded that it is "possible" its electrical grid was under cyberattack by the United States.
-The New York Times reported that hackers from the U.S. Cyber Command planted malware potentially capable of disrupting the Russian electrical grid.
+In June 2019, Russia has conceded that it is "possible" its electrical grid was under cyberattack by the U.S. The New York Times reported that hackers from USCYBERCOM planted malware potentially capable of disrupting the Russian electrical grid.

-Cyber command is using its 2021 exercise Cyber Flag 21-2 to improve its teams' tactics.
+Pause on Offensive Cyber Operations

+The U.S. government has formally paused offensive cyber operations against Russia.
+This decision was part of new guidance provided to USCYBERCOM in February 2025.